7 Steps to Building a Sales Team From Scratch

 Identify measurable metrics

-This step is non-negotiable, whether you have outsourced your sales team or have it all in-house.
+This step is non-negotiable, whether you have augmented your sales team with an outsourcing team extension or have it all in-house.

 Use essential tools for your team